-- (i) Promoting a positive, open and strong compliance culture within the Company by ensuring overall compliance with legal, regulatory requirements and operational manuals as well as encouraging ethical conduct. - (ii) Recommending to the Board the appointment, remuneration and dismissal of the CCO and ensuring that the CCO and Compliance Department are provided with appropriate standing, authority and independence, including adequate infrastructure, resources and systems are in place. - (iii) Discussing and resolving compliance issues regularly and effectively.
-At least annually, evaluating the effectiveness of the Company's overall management of Compliance risk, having regard to the assessments of senior management and internal audit, as well as interactions with the CCO. - (iv) Reviewing, approving and overseeing implementation of the Company's Compliance Policy, Regulations and Guidelines (PRG) including Compliance Program. - (v) Reviewing periodic Compliance reports and new or revised laws & regulations, including Compliance Risk Assessment, Compliance Risk Profile, Risk Treatment Plan as well as disclosure in regard to compliance activities in the Company's Annual Report. - (vi) Reviewing and approving Outsourcing Plan and activities. - (vii) Reviewing and providing direction on the Internal Control Program (ICP) activities.
+- (i) Promoting a positive, open and strong compliance culture within the Company by ensuring overall compliance with legal, regulatory requirements and operational manuals as well as encouraging ethical conduct. - (ii) Recommending to the Board the appointment, remuneration and dismissal of the Chief Compliance Officer (CCO) and ensuring that the CCO and Compliance Department are provided with appropriate standing, authority and independence, including adequate infrastructure, resources and systems are in place. - (iii) Discussing and resolving compliance issues regularly and effectively.
+At least annually, evaluating the effectiveness of the Company's overall management of Compliance risk, having regard to the assessments of senior management and internal audit, as well as interactions with the CCO. - (iv) Reviewing, approving and overseeing implementation of the Company's Compliance Policy, Regulations and Guidelines (PRG) including Compliance Program. - (v) Reviewing periodic Compliance reports and new or revised laws & regulations, including Compliance Risk Assessment, Compliance Risk Profile, Risk Treatment Plan as well as disclosure in regard to compliance activities in the Company's Annual Report. - (vi) Reviewing and approving Outsourcing Plan and activities. - (vii) Reviewing and providing direction on the Internal Control Program (ICP) activities. - (viii) Reviewing, approving and overseeing implementation of MSIG Anti-Bribery and Corruption Policy Incorporating Adequate Procedures.